telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

 When you work with final and non-final actions, take into consideration the following insights:

-* Final actions prevent the execution of any other rule with lower priority (placed lower in the Rules queue).
+* Final actions prevent the execution of any other rule with lower priority (placed lower in the Rules list).

-* Final actions prevent the execution of any other rule with lower priority (placed lower in the Rules queue).
+* Final actions prevent the execution of any other rule with lower priority (placed lower in the Rules list).

 * Final actions are valid (as final) only when the rule matches an HTTP(S) session.